MarvinOtt/MapConfiguratorCivilization7/MODDING.md

 ## Helper classes and functions

 ### C#
-The file [MapScriptData.cs](MapConfiguratorCivilization7/Map/Script/MapScriptData.cs) contains the tile data for a script.
+[MapScriptData.cs](MapConfiguratorCivilization7/Map/Script/MapScriptData.cs) contains the tile data for a script.
 Needed as an interface to the tool.
-The file [MapScriptHelper.cs](MapConfiguratorCivilization7/Map/Script/MapScriptHelper.cs) contains some helpful functions for creating map scripts.
+[MapScriptHelper.cs](MapConfiguratorCivilization7/Map/Script/MapScriptHelper.cs) contains some helpful functions for creating map scripts.
-The file [MapScriptAttribute.cs](MapConfiguratorCivilization7/Map/Script/MapScriptAttribute.cs) contains the possible attributes that can be applied to setting paramaters.
+[MapScriptAttribute.cs](MapConfiguratorCivilization7/Map/Script/MapScriptAttribute.cs) contains the possible attributes that can be applied to setting paramaters.
-The file [FastNoiseLite.cs](MapConfiguratorCivilization7/Common/FastNoiseLite.cs) contains the noise library.
+[FastNoiseLite.cs](MapConfiguratorCivilization7/Common/FastNoiseLite.cs) contains the noise library.
-The file [XoShiRo128plus.cs](MapConfiguratorCivilization7/Common/XoShiRo128plus.cs) contains the random number generator.
+[XoShiRo128plus.cs](MapConfiguratorCivilization7/Common/XoShiRo128plus.cs) contains the random number generator.

 ### JavaScript
-The file [mapData.js](Examples/mapData.js) contains the tile data as with the C# version.
+[mapData.js](Examples/mapData.js) contains the tile data as with the C# version.
 Recommended to use in order to keep the code similar to the C# version.
-The file [helper.js](Examples/helper.js) contains some helpful functions for creating map scripts.
+[helper.js](Examples/helper.js) contains some helpful functions for creating map scripts.
 It is the same as the C# version.
-The file [FastNoiseLite.js](Examples/FastNoiseLite.js) contains the noise library which is the same as the C# version.
+[FastNoiseLite.js](Examples/FastNoiseLite.js) contains the noise library which is the same as the C# version.
-The file [xoShiRo128plus.js](Examples/xoShiRo128plus.js) contains the random number generator which is the same as the C# version.
+[xoShiRo128plus.js](Examples/xoShiRo128plus.js) contains the random number generator which is the same as the C# version.

 ## Setup and Debugging